isa-group/bpm2025/packages/backend/src/processors/README.md

 ---

-This folder contains the logic that gets executed for every discount.
+This folder contains the logic that gets executed for every order.
 This allows you to apply discounts to the order.

 In order to achieve that, you must make a default function export